arcege/workspaces/README.md

 If the current workspace is being destroyed, then a `leave` operation is performed as well.

-As a post-operation, the configuration scripts are run with the 'destroy' argument.
+As a post-operation, the hook scripts are run with the 'destroy' argument.
 This is performed after the `leave` operation, if performed.

 #### current operation ####